 One of our big themes for 2014 and 2015 has been netting rules: what they are now, how they are evolving, and how banks (and hence hedge funds, insurance companies, asset managers and corporations) can take advantage of rules to create the lowest cost, most optimal outcomes.
 We have some new information to report on netting and CCPs, and commentary on what it all means.

 This content requires a Finadium subscription.
 Articles with an unlocked symbol can be accessed with free registration.
-Log in or get access today by signing up here.
+Log in or create a free account by signing up here..
 1) Last month the Basel Committee published Frequently asked questions on the Basel III leverage ratio framework, an update to an October 2014 publication.
 The section on Exposures and netting of securities financing transactions (SFTs) had a new question of note:

 Q3.
 The Basel III leverage ratio framework refers to the “final contractual exposure” as a replacement for “gross SFT assets recognised for accounting purposes” for SFT assets cleared through qualifying central counterparties (QCCPs).
 Could you please define “final contractual exposure”?